-Any data that users enter into G Suite will only be processed in accordance with the user’s instructions, as described in Google’s GDPR-updated data processing agreements You should have received an email from Google regarding this update.
+Any data that users enter into Google Workspace (formerly G Suite) will only be processed in accordance with the user’s instructions, as described in Google’s GDPR-updated data processing agreements You should have received an email from Google regarding this update.
 If not, click below to find out how to sign the new agreement and ensure compliance.

 Google has created a website with all of their GDPR related content, compliance, and FAQs collated in one handy location.
-This website details everything you need to know when it comes to G Suite and what you can do to becobe GDPR compliant as a personal data controller.
+This website details everything you need to know when it comes to Google Workspace and what you can do to become GDPR compliant as a personal data controller.

 Please remember that as part of your GDPR compliance with Google you should accept the new Data Processing Amendment.